smhurf/lewagon_challenges/07-Data-Engineering/05-User-interface/02-Streamlit-for-restitution/README.md

 Let's create a new project for our website! 🔥

-Create a new project `TaxiFareWebsite` in your working directory:
+Create a new project directory named `TaxiFareWebsite` for the code of the website.

+Again, this directory will be located inside of our local GitHub directory where we store all of our GitHub repositories: `~/code/<user.github_nickname>`.

 ```bash
 cd ~/code/<user.github_nickname>